commtech/fscc-windows/README.md

 _This tutorial has already been set up for you at_ [`fscc/lib/fscc/c/tutorial/`](https://github.com/commtech/fscc-windows/tree/master/lib/c/tutorial).

-First, drop `cfscc.dll` and `cfscc.lib` into a test directory.
-These files can be found in the C library directory.
-Now that those files are copied over, create a new C file (named tutorial.c) with the following code.
+Create a new C file (named tutorial.c) with the following code.

 ```
 #include <stdio.h>